7rancesco/lampstack/README.md

         Require all granted
     </Directory>

-    Example for htaccess in /z_utils/symfony_apache
+- - - Example for htaccess in /z_utils/symfony_apache
+- - - Important!
+Run: sudo a2enmod rewrite